 Spice!
-If ever a one word description was needed to describe a nations’ propensity towards its food then spice would be the perfect one for India.
-Indian picnics therefore tend to be a spicy affair although this doesn’t necessarily have to be the case.
+If ever a one-word description was needed to describe a nations’ propensity towards its food then spice would be the perfect one for India.
+An Indian picnic, therefore, tends to be a spicy affair although this doesn’t necessarily have to be the case.
 As well as the plethora of spicy options open to you there are also some delicious, fairly simple, plainer foods that are just as authentic as anything you could throw some garam masala at.

 Indian Breads For Your Picinic

-Chapati is the first Indian food I remember eating at a friends birthday party when I was around eight or nine and to this day remains a firm favorite.
+Chapati is the first Indian food I remember eating at a friends birthday party.
+I was around eight or nine and to this day remains a firm favorite.
 It is a thin flatbread that is generally six or seven inches long.
-You could possibly mistake it for a small crepe but trust me, this does a lot better job of adding sustenance to dips or spreads.
+You could possibly mistake it for a small crepe.
+But trust me, this does a lot better job of adding sustenance to dips or spreads.
 Made with just whole wheat flour, salt, water, olive oil and butter, chapatis are simple to make and an essential to any Indian feast.

 Indian Dips For Your Picnic

-Raitas can come in all sorts of flavors like tomato, beet, carrot and potato but perhaps the most famous is cucumber and mint raita.
-It can be used as a dip or a spread and perhaps most useful of all can be used as a palate cleanser that dissipates spicy food.
+Raitas can come in all sorts of flavors like tomato, beet, carrot, and potato but perhaps the most famous is cucumber and mint raita.
+You can use it as a dip or a spread.
+Perhaps most useful of all, you can use it as a palate cleanser that dissipates spicy food.
 It is a breeze to knock up this tasty little treat which makes it an Indian picnic essential.

 A lovely accompaniment I like to put on my papadum is an onion based chutney.
-It is made using a medium onion, chilli powder, mint leaves, a spoonful of tomato ketchup and a spoonful of mango chutney.
-You can play around with measurements to suit your taste but get it right and you will get warmth from the onion and chilli and coolness from the chutney to go along side your crispy papadum.
+You make it using a medium onion, chili powder, mint leaves, a spoonful of tomato ketchup and a spoonful of mango chutney.
+You can play around with measurements to suit your taste.
+But get it right and you will get warmth from the onion and chili and coolness from the chutney to go along side your crispy papadum.

 Pickles are used in almost all Indian regional cooking.
-Fruit and vegetables alike are used to create sumptuous pickles that are a must have condiment for your picnic.
-Some delicious examples include cauliflower, mango, chilli, garlic, all which can be enhanced by Indian spicings.
+Fruit and vegetables alike combine to create sumptuous pickles that are a must-have condiment for your picnic.
+Some delicious examples include cauliflower, mango, chili, garlic, all which can be enhanced by Indian spicings.

 Indian Picnic Finger Food

-The great thing about Indian cuisine is that the vast majority of food can be considered finger food.
-I remember friends eating their curries by scooping it up with their breads.
+The great thing about Indian cuisine is that you can consider the majority of it as finger food.
+I remember friends eating their curries by scooping it up with their bread.
 Although this might not be advisable in a picnic setting due to possible stains on the picnic blanket we still have a vast selection to choose from for our meal.

 Samosas are the most obvious choice to go for first.
-They are the epitome of finger food and can be adjusted to suit any fussy eaters out there.
-Available in meat or vegetable varieties, samosas are equally well devoured hot or cold.
+They are the epitome of finger food and you can adjust them to suit any fussy eaters out there.
+Available in meat or vegetable varieties, samosas are equally delicious hot or cold.
 They can be spicy or mild making them suitable for all palates.
 They can be a little tricky to make but that’s more to do with the list of ingredients required.
 If you can find some local store that sells them I would suggest that.

 Pakoras are another versatile Indian finger food.
-Just like samosas there are meat and vegetable versions but unlike samosas the ingredient list is minimal meaning pakoras are more readily available.
+Just like samosas, there are meat and vegetable versions but unlike samosas, the ingredient list is minimal meaning pakoras are more readily available.
 They are made by dipping your meat or veg in a gram flour coating and then deep frying.
 I love chicken pakora but you could also use cauliflower, spinach, zucchini or onion to name a few.
-They are ideally served hot but are just as nice cold in my experience.
+Ideally, you serve pakoras hot but they are just as nice cold in my experience.

 Chicken skewers are always a favorite when I’m at a picnic.
-Mainly because it’s a big chunk of meat that isn’t always seen outside of bbqs and also because you can do so much with them.
-You can eat them as is, with any number of spicings available to you.
-They can easily be dipped or, if the mood takes you, stuffed between two bits of bread with some salad.
-Because they are pre made you don’t need to worry about sauce leaking everywhere and because they are skewed, storage is very easy.
-For the sake of our picnic I would definitely suggest tandoori chicken skewers.
+Mainly, because it’s a big chunk of meat that you don’t always see outside of BBQs.
+And also because you can do so much with them.
+You can eat them as is, with any number of spices available to you.
+They are equally tasty with a dip or, if the mood takes you, between two bits of bread with some salad.
+Because they are pre-made you don’t need to worry about sauce leaking everywhere.
+And storage is very easy thanks to the skewers.
+For the sake of our picnic, I would definitely suggest tandoori chicken skewers.

 Indian Picnic Desserts

 Guava cheese is an especially nice Indian dessert that can be used in your picnic.
 It has the air of a fudge about it and is definitely as sweet as fudge is.
-Made from guava, sugar, butter and lime juice this dessert can be chopped into bitesize pieces making it an ideal snack for children and adults alike.
+To make Guava cheese use guava, sugar, butter and lime juice.
+You can then chop into bitesize pieces, making it an ideal snack for children and adults alike.

 Indian Picnic Entertainment

-For larger picnics that are in need of a new fun game for many people there is the wonderfully nuts Kabaddi.
-The basic premise of the game is that there are two teams who take it in turn to send one of their numbers forward to tag a member of the other team and try to make it back to their own side of the court.
+For larger picnics that are in need of a new fun game for many people, there is the wonderfully nuts Kabaddi.
+The basic premise of the game is that there are two teams who take it, in turn, to send one of their numbers forward to tag a member of the other team.
+They then have to try to make it back to their own side of the court.
 The nuts bit of this game though is that when your guy goes into enemy territory they must not breathe in.
 The way to prove this is by shouting kabaddi kabaddi kabaddi continuously until you have made it back.
 You can view the game in the video below for better understanding but please give it a try.
 It is extremely fun and funny when played with friends.